Nondescript. The daughter of no one,

 unknown except for their constant drone, that deafening tone of

-countless souls in delusion or derision or both.
-She considered
+countless souls in delusion or derision.
+She considered their demise,

-their demise, a descent from conqueror to captive, and the decades-old
+the descent from conquerors to captives, and the decades-old

 death warrant from the King.
 Then, a blaze of lightning torched the dark.